krism04/MLCapstone/README.md

 The output from each block feeds into the next, followed by an adaptive pooling layer that averages each feature map.
 Model weights and biases are updated and saved after each epoch to track learning progress.
 This repository demonstrates the end-to-end process of dataset handling, CNN design, and training for image classification.

+## Training

+**Note:** This model was trained on Kaggle's GPU infrastructure.
+Training takes approximately 4 hours on a GPU and is not recommended for local execution without GPU access.

+To reproduce:
+1. Upload to Kaggle or Google Colab
+2. Enable GPU runtime
+3. Run the training script